Gayathri229/JavaScript/AsyncAwait.md

 ASYNC:

 Async is a KEYWORD that is written before a function to make it an async function.
-Async function always returns a promise.
+Async function always returns a PROMISE.
 If we don't return a Promise, it'll take the value, wrap it inside a promise, and then return the Promise.
 Eg:  Returns a String
 ![image](https://github.com/Gayathri229/JavaScript/assets/60467364/f3bc18f1-da34-44a3-97eb-dd0c86203062)